gramtoco/friendcoin/doc/README.md

 ### OS X

-1) Download Fren-Qt.dmg.
+1) Download Pejecoin-Qt.dmg.

 2) Double click the DMG to mount it.

-3) Drag Fren Core icon to the Applications Folder
+3) Drag Pejecoin Core icon to the Applications Folder

 ![alt tag](https://i.imgur.com/GLhBFUV.png)

-4) Open the Applications folder and Launch Fren Core.
+4) Open the Applications folder and Launch Pejecoin Core.
 The client will begin synchronizing with the network.

 ![alt tag](https://i.imgur.com/v3962qo.png)